ak-uow/dissertation-write-up/chapters/04-methodology.md

 Another peculiarity of the UX designs that might have had some unforeseen consequences, was to begin and end every advert variant with the same opening and closing screens.
 Each experiment launched from the IoT device landed on a view that messaged to the user "Thank You" and they ended with a view stating "Amazing", with the intent that these elements would help signify the beginning and end of the individual advertising experiences.
-This may have been an unecessary distraction for some participants, not least because over the course of the experiments, this repetition seemed to have the side-effect of mesmerising some participants, causing them to 'zone-out'.
+This may have been an unnecessary distraction for some participants, not least because over the course of the experiments, this repetition seemed to have the side-effect of mesmerising some participants, causing them to 'zone-out'.

 !! insert annotated wireframes